We ask that you do not report a security issue to our standard GitHub issue tracker.

 dispatch team will apply these patches, issue new releases, and publicly disclose the issue.

-Simultaneously, the reporter of the issue will receive notification of the date on which we plan to make the issue public.
+Simultaneously, the reporter of the issue will receive notification of the date we plan to make the issue public.

 On the day of disclosure, we will take the following steps: